 Manufactured items are part of everyday life, yet most students have not been introduced to the high-tech, innovative nature of modern manufacturing.
 This course illuminates the opportunities related to understanding manufacturing while teaching students about manufacturing processes, product design, robotics and automation.
 Students can earn a virtual manufacturing badge recognized by the National Manufacturing Badge system.

 Note: Meets ICT and Math Experience requirement.
-College credit may be available.
 Course offered at Nashua High South.
 North students must travel.
 Prerequisite: Algebra 1 or Algebra 1 Part 2.